Extra-special quotients of surface braid groups and double Kodaira fibrations with small signature: Introduction

-We believe that the results described above are significant for at least two reasons: \begin{itemize} \item[$\boldsymbol{(i)}$] although we know that $\mathsf{P}_2(\Sigma_b)$ is residually $p$-finite for all prime number $p \geq 2$, see \cite[pp. 1481-1490]{BarBel09}, so far there has been no systematic work aimed to describe its admissible quotients.
+We believe that the results described above are significant for at least two reasons. \begin{itemize} \item[$\boldsymbol{(i)}$] Although we know that $\mathsf{P}_2(\Sigma_b)$ is residually $p$-finite for all prime number $p \geq 2$, see \cite[pp. 1481-1490]{BarBel09}, so far there has been no systematic work aimed to describe its admissible finite quotients.
 The first results in this direction were those of A. Causin and the first author, who showed that both extra-special groups of order $p^{4b+1}$ appear as admissible quotients of $\mathsf{P}_2(\Sigma_b)$ for all $b \geq 2$ and all prime numbers $p \geq 5$; moreover, if $p$ divides $b+1$, then both extra-special groups of order $p^{2b+1}$ appear as admissible quotients, too.
-As we said before, the smallest adimissible quotients detected in \cite{CaPol19} and \cite{Pol20}, corresponding to the case $(b, \, p)=(3, \, 2)$, have order $2^7=128$.
+Our work sheds some new light on this problem, by providing a sharp lower bound for the order of an admissible quotient.
+Moreover, for both extra-special groups of order $32$ (namely, the ones for which the bound is attained) we are able to compute the number of admissible epimorphisms $\varphi \colon \mathsf{P}_2(\Sigma_2) \to G$, and the number of their equivalence classes up to the natural action of $\operatorname{Aut}(G)$. \item[$\boldsymbol{(ii)}$] Constructing (double) Kodaira fibrations with small signature is a rather difficult problem, and there are few examples in the literature (\cite{BD02, LLR17}).
+As far as we know, the present paper provides the first positive-dimensional families of such examples, see Remark \ref{rmk:comparison-with-loenne} for more details. \end{itemize}